 This golf season has been Rock Spring’s busiest yet.
 “Fourteen days out, we’re booked until three o’clock in the afternoon,” Chris Parker says.
 “We anticipated that we’d probably do 20 to 22,000 rounds a year.
 Now we’re on track for over 30.
 So you’re talking a third more.
 Instead of doing 100 rounds of golf a day, we’re doing around 135.
 Pretty impressive stuff.”

 Parker also wants to restore Raynor and Banks’s bunkers—for real this time.
-He has lined up Kyle Franz for the project, and Franz has a deep résumé as a restoration architect.
+He has lined up Kyle Franz for the project, an architect with a deep résumé as a restoration specialist.
 He has restored several Donald Ross courses—including Mid Pines, Pine Needles, and Southern Pines in North Carolina—and, more to the point, he recently completed a bunker project at Raynor’s Country Club of Charleston.

 The Double Plateau 14th hole (right) at Country Club of Charleston with its recently restored Principal's Nose bunker complex (Andy Johnson)